A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Theorem : Weight-formula - by parabolic and higher order Verma modules

 \subsection{Proof of Theorem~\ref{T1}: reverse inclusion}

 We now turn to the proof of Theorem~\ref{T1}.
 It is clear that for any highest weight module $V$, the universal module $\mathbb{M}(\lambda, \mathcal{H}_V) \twoheadrightarrow V$, implying an inclusion of their weight-sets.
-We will show this inclusion is in fact an \textit{equality}, so that $\mathbb{M}(\lambda, \mathcal{H}_V)$ is the ``universal highest weight cover'' of $V$.
-For now, here is a basic observation used below.
+We will show this inclusion is in fact an \textit{equality} (extending~\eqref{Etop}), so that $\mathbb{M}(\lambda, \mathcal{H}_V)$ is the ``universal highest weight cover'' of $V$.
+First, an observation useful below:

 \begin{lemma} Fix $\lambda$ and $\mathcal{H} \subset {\rm Indep}(J_\lambda)$, and let $M := \mathbb{M}(\lambda, \mathcal{H})$.
 Then $\mathcal{H}_M$ equals the upper-closure of $\mathcal{H}$.
-In particular, for all nonzero modules $M(\lambda) \twoheadrightarrow V$, one has $\mathcal{H}_V = \mathcal{H}_M$ for $M = \mathbb{M}(\lambda, \mathcal{H}_V)$. \end{lemma}
+In particular, for all nonzero modules $M(\lambda) \twoheadrightarrow V$, one has $\mathcal{H}_V = \mathcal{H}_N$ for $N = \mathbb{M}(\lambda, \mathcal{H}_V)$. \end{lemma}

 Returning to our present goal, in the course of proving Theorem~\ref{T1} we study three sets of weights:

 where for convenience we define for any subset $\mathcal{H} \subset {\rm Indep}(J_\lambda)$: